Graduate Degree Requirements

 - Students must complete all degree requirements within an eight-year period (excluding time spent in the United States Armed Forces).

 - Students must meet all program-specific degree requirements (including research, practicum, comprehensive examination, etc.).

 Graduate students are assigned an advisor at the time of admission.
 In some cases, the graduate advisor will be changed once a student is fully matriculated into the program.
 This occurs most often when a research topic is chosen and it is appropriate for a different faculty member to direct that project.
 The role of the graduate advisor is to:

 - Assist the student in the selection of course work for his/her graduate program;

 - Evaluate transfer credits as acceptable for meeting requirements;

 - Recommend acceptance or rejection of all graduate course work toward the program of study as shown in the student's degree audit; and

 - Advise and assist the student -in completion of all Missouri State University and departmental requirements for degree.

 It is extremely important that students have early contact with their advisor and gain advisor approval before registering for classes.
 The advisor is a key person in helping individuals plan their graduate program, ensuring that classes fit the program, planning an appropriate class sequence, and providing other input that ensures a student is successful in their graduate program.
 All degree-seeking students must have the advisor complete an electronic release prior to registering via the web, in person, or by fax or mail registration.

-The student’s degree audit is used to show requirements necessary to complete for a degree.
-A student can view the audit the first day of classes for the semester after admission into a graduate program.
+The student’s degree audit is used to show requirements necessary to complete for a degree or graduate certificate program.
+A student can view the audit the first day of classes of the semester after admission into a graduate program.